DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Vienna-Fairfax-George Mason on the Orange Line is the only station in Fairfax City

 When you hear about Fairfax, Virginia, it’s easy to get confused between the city of Fairfax and Fairfax County.
 While the city of Fairfax is also the Fairfax County seat, the enclave is a separate entity dating back to 1805.
-Close enough to D.C. to feel integral to the DMV area but distant enough to exude a deep suburban vibe, Fairfax is ranked among the best suburbs in Virginia for young professionals by Niche.
+Close enough to DC to feel integral to the DMV area but distant enough to exude a deep suburban vibe, Fairfax is ranked among the best suburbs in Virginia for young professionals by Niche.
 But it’s not all work in Fairfax, with popular events like the Chocolate Lovers Festival, Spotlight on the Arts, and Fall for the Book Festival.

 There’s more to Fairfax County than Fairfax.
 Moving beyond Fairfax city proper, Fairfax County encompasses a large portion of Northern Virginia, with a population of more than 1.1 million residents.
 A study in contrast, Fairfax is home to the storied history of George Washington’s Mount Vernon as well as Tysons Corner Center, a massive, modern shopping and office complex.
-In between are comfortable communities that invite families with a mix of suburban neighborhoods with top-rated schools and urban-style retail cores, including:
+In between are comfortable communities that invite families — a mix of suburban neighborhoods with top-rated schools and urban-style retail cores, including:

 |